Alternate Fighter: Expanded

 7th-level Pugilist Archetype feature

 You have learned to exploit every opening your foes give you.
-When a creature you can see misses you with a melee attack, you can use your reaction to make a single unarmed strike, improvised weapon, shove, or grapple attack against it.
+When a creature you can see misses you with a melee attack, you can use your reaction to make an unarmed strike, shove, grapple, or improvised weapon attack against it.

 Evasive Footwork